SciML/MultiScaleArrays.jl/README.md

 ### Extensions

-Note that this only showed the most basic MultiScaleModel.
+Note that this only showed the most basic MultiScaleArray.
 These types can be extended as one pleases.
 For example, we can change the definition of the cell to have: